TeamKagojerNouka/HackTheVerse_KagojerNouka/readme.md

 Kagojer Nouka's project for HackTheVerse
 ========================================

+This project contains Team Kagojer Nouka's code for HackTheVerse.
+To get a better understanding of what we did, you can view [this short video](https://drive.google.com/file/d/1EV2TCK2Ui41bQqcJb3l_J8fAYBQYJ_8e/view).
+If you are more of a reader than a video-guy, read more about this project **[here](https://drive.google.com/file/d/1BdtuCk-HngjvCdV_R5fWpH2VlrNcLnfE/view?usp=sharing)**

 ## Project Structure
 - **`backend`** contains the django backend
   - `api` source code for django-rest-framework application.
 Contains the db models, serializers, views and url endpoints.